atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 - The `z_drop` releases the resources of the owned object and sets it to the null state to avoid double drop.
 Calling `z_drop` on an object in a null state is safe and does nothing.
 - Calling z_drop on an uninitialized object is invalid.

-(TODO) Owned types support move semantics, which will consume the owned object and turn it into a moved object, see next section.
+Owned types support move semantics, which will consume the owned object and turn it into a moved object, see next section.

 ### Moved types